Attention Please!

 Mathematics behind the attention model

-If we see the architecture proposed in the paper1, it has the following component Scale, Mask (Opt), Softmax and matmul.
-These are expressed in the hand written notes. attention 1 The scaling or normalization is performed as if the value of dk become a large number, then the dot products grow large in magnitude, pushing the softmax function into regions where it has extremely small gradients.
-To counteract this effect, we scale the dot products by 1/sqrt(dk) 1.
-The mask operation is optional, this one is used, in sequence to sequence generation or similar application.
+1. The mask operation is optional, this one is used, in sequence to sequence generation or similar application.
 When the objective of the model is to predict the next token (word), and the input feature is the collection of previous words and the next word.
 If we want to mask the future token, in that situation we can use this masking operation.
 This sets the upper tringular matrix of the dot product between query and key to infinte and when we apply softmax on top of this, the upper tringular matrix is set to zero.
 This we do to make the sum equal to 1.
-For more reference, follow this video 2. attention 2 attention 3
+For more reference, follow this video 2.

 Implementation of attention mechanism